Welcome to JCapper

 Resources – Help Docs

-1. Read the PPs Generator Help Doc (displayed inside the Past Performance Generator itself when you first launch it) or click on the link to the PPs Generator Help Doc on the Help Docs page at JCapper.com.
+1. Watch the PPs Generator Video at the JCapper Basic Videos link above.
+Then read the PPs Generator Help Doc (displayed inside the Past Performance Generator itself when you first launch it) or click on the link to the PPs Generator Help Doc on the Help Docs page at JCapper.com.

 2. Spend some time hands on generating JCapper Past Performances using the Past Performance Generator.
 It’s easy: Select a track code from the drop down and then select a race number.